TimeSplitters 2

-TimeSplitters 2 is a first-person shooter video game developed by Free Radical Design and published by Eidos Interactive for PlayStation 2, Xbox and GameCube game consoles.
-It is the second game in the TimeSplitters series, and a sequel to the original TimeSplitters.
+TimeSplitters 2 is a first-person shooter video game, developed by Free Radical Design, published by Eidos Interactive, and released in October 2002 for PlayStation 2, Xbox and GameCube.
+The game's story focuses on the efforts of a space marine who seeks to recover powerful time crystals from a race of alien mutants called TimeSplitters, which leads them to taking on the form of an individual dealing with their own problems across different time periods between the 19th and 25th century.
+The developers focused on expanding the story element following 2000's TimeSplitters, and features influences from various film genres, including horror, action and science fiction.

-The game features a story mode consisting of ten levels in which the player assumes the role of one of two space marines as they attempt to stop the alien race of TimeSplitters from ruining history by collecting the time crystals in various time periods, ranging from the Wild West to the 25th century.
-It has several multiplayer modes.
+Alongside the story mode, which can be played solo or co-operatively, players can also engage in multiplayer modes and create their own maps.
+The game received generally favorable reviews from critics, who praised its improvements on its predecessor as well as its multiplayer gameplay and graphics, though criticised its story and lack of online gameplay.
+TimeSplitters 2 was later followed by a sequel, TimeSplitters: Future Perfect, in 2005.

+TimeSplitters 2, along with the other games in the trilogy, were re-released on the PlayStation 4 and PlayStation 5 as a PS2 Classic in 2024, with trophy support, a rewind feature and improved loading times.

 Gameplay

 TimeSplitters 2 is a first-person shooter that requires players to kill enemies and complete objectives using a variety of weapons and tactics in different predefined scenarios.
 Armour and health bars on the sides of the screen lower when the player is shot, which can be increased by walking over body armor and first aid kits.

 The weapons of TimeSplitters 2 include handguns, rifles, submachine guns, shotguns, rocket launchers, a grenade launcher, various explosives, a crossbow, a flamethrower, a fire extinguisher and a brick.
 They are of many different time periods, from the historical to the futuristic.
 Some weapons have an alternate fire which activates a feature such as launching a grenade or detonating a remote mine.
 It is possible to dual wield some weapons.